 Why does my carpet smell after steam cleaning?

 If your carpet smells after steam cleaning, it is because you have not given your carpets time to dry or they have not been able to dry thoroughly.
-This can lead to mould and mildew growth which causes the unpleasant odour after carpet cleaning.
+This can lead to mould and mildew growth which causes unpleasant odour after steam cleaning carpet cleaning.